Oaklands Historic House Museum

-The last residential owner of Oaklands, Rebecca Jetton, moved out of the house in the 1950s when she was no longer able to maintain it.
+The last residential owner of Oaklands, Rebecca Jetton, moved out of the house in the 1950s when she could no longer maintain it.
 The abandoned mansion was vandalized and left in disrepair.
 The city of Murfreesboro acquired it in 1958 with the intention of tearing it down.
 However, the mansion was restored to its original grandeur by a group of women who rallied together to form the Oaklands Association.
 The home was opened to the public as a museum in the early 1960s and now receives thousands of visitors annually and is used for various public and private functions.